schae234/SweepR/README.md

  - returns the raw EHH BAR of the haplotype at the specified distance (better defined in Sabeti et al) Basically, this is used in order to quantify a relative EHH and is the denominator in the term.
-   It calculates the EHH of all the other haplotypes at a core by summing the choose 2 combinations of all other EXTENDED haplotypes at a core divided by the number of ways to choose 2 combinations of core haplotypes
+   It calculates the EHH of all the other haplotypes at a core by summing the choose 2 combinations of all other EXTENDED haplotypes at a core divided by the number of ways to choose 2 combinations of core haplotypes.

 ###num\_samples\_with\_haplotype
-returns the number of individual with a certain haplotype *Argumnets:*
+returns the number of individual with a certain haplotype.
+*Argumnets:*
- - genotypes - a matrix of genotypes, could be a core or simply just genotypes
+ - genotypes - a matrix of genotypes, could be a core or simply just genotypes.
- - haplotype - the haplotype you would like to find out how many individuals have *Returns:*
+ - haplotype - the haplotype you would like to find out how many individuals have.
+*Returns:*
- - the number of individuals with the haplotype (as per the genotype matrix)
+ - the number of individuals with the haplotype (as per the genotype matrix).

 ###homozygosity
-calculates how unique a haplotype is among other genotypes in a region *Arguments:*
+calculates how unique a haplotype is among other genotypes in a region.
+*Arguments:*
  - genotypes - a matrix of genotypes (could be SNPs) which contain all haplotypes in that region
  - haplotype - the haplotype of interest in which homozygosity will be calculated *Returns:*
- - the homozygosity of the haplotype within the specified genotypes
+ - the homozygosity of the haplotype within the specified genotypes.

 ###haplotypes
-returns the unique haplotypes from a frame of genotypes *Arguments:*
+returns the unique haplotypes from a frame of genotypes.
+*Arguments:*
- - genotypes - a matrix of genotypes which contain haplotypes *Returns:*
+ - genotypes - a matrix of genotypes which contain haplotypes.
+*Returns:*
- - the unique haplotypes within the genotype matrix
+ - the unique haplotypes within the genotype matrix.

 ###find_core_at_core_h
-find a core which contains homozygosity at a certain frequency We used this to find cores with the sme homozygosity as the empirical ones so the start of the core is always going to be index 1 *Arguments:*
+find a core which contains homozygosity at a certain frequency We used this to find cores with the sme homozygosity as the empirical ones so the start of the core is always going to be index 1.
+*Arguments:*
  - Sweep - the sweep object you want to calculat with (simulated data)
  - freq  - the target frequency to find core at *Returns:*
- - the end index with specified core homozygosity
+ - the end index with specified core homozygosity.

 ###REHH\_at\_distance
-Calculates REHH of all core haplotypes at a distance *Arguments:*
+Calculates REHH of all core haplotypes at a distance.
+*Arguments:*
  - Sweep - usual sweep opject we're working on
  - core\_start - index of core start